ItzLoonie/TownOfHostPlus/README.md

 Assigned To: Crewmates / Impostors<br>

-Insight: Insight is a crew modifier that gives the crewmate the same vision as the Impostors.
+Insight: Insight is a crew modifier that gives the crewmate the same vision as the Impostors.<br>
-Outsight: Outsight is an impostor modifier that gives the impostor the same vision as the crew.
+Outsight: Outsight is an impostor modifier that gives the impostor the same vision as the crew.<br>

 ### Forensic